dcmouser/mewlo/doc/sphinx/book/developer/ugliness.rst

     * I'd really like to remove all of this stuff where we are passing eventlists to functions for collecting warnings, etc.  There has to be a better way.

 1/21/14:
-    * We have a problem with the workflow for checking package updates and specifically critical web update checking, and package initialization.
+    * We have a problem with the workflow for checking pack updates and specifically critical web update checking, and pack initialization.
-    * As it is, we discover packages, load their code, all at startup, and only then can we check for web/database updates.
+    * As it is, we discover packs, load their code, all at startup, and only then can we check for web/database updates.
-    * And we cannot check for database updates UNTIL we have loaded the package objects.
+    * And we cannot check for database updates UNTIL we have loaded the pack objects.
     * What should? workflow look like?
-1. discover packages, 2. do web update checks, 3. load code objects, 4. do database update check, 5. enable
+1. discover packs, 2. do web update checks, 3. load code objects, 4. do database update check, 5. enable
-    * Current workflow: 1. discover packages, 2. load code objects + do database update checks, and enable, 3. do web update checks and database update checks
+    * Current workflow: 1. discover packs, 2. load code objects + do database update checks, and enable, 3. do web update checks and database update checks

 1/21/14
     * I dont think we can support multiple sites if we are using sqlalchemy. think about the fact that model classes are being instrumented, and thus cannot be shared across multiple different tables for different sites.
+    * See my help document on managers for a way we could (by using managers to create model objects, they could dynamically create site-specific-derived classes on the fly).
+    * However, i think the idea of multiple independent sites being run by a site manager was probably misplaced -- we dont really need to be able to do this do we?
+    * Might we instead consider the django idea of supporting multiple sites THAT SHARE THE SAME DATABASE objects.